fsprojects/Paket/docs/content/paket-and-dotnet-cli.md

     msbuild /t:Restore
     ```

-as a note, this will call `paket restore` under the hood.
+As a note, this will call `paket restore` under the hood.

 So this step integrates well into the new `.NET Sdk` philosophy.